pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 Assuming your `pachd` is running as shown above, make sure that `pachctl` can talk to the cluster.

-If you are exposing your cluster publicly, retrieve the external IP address of your TCP load balancer or your domain name and:
+If you are exposing your cluster publicly, retrieve the external IP address of your TCP load balancer or your domain name (run `kubectl get services | grep pachd-lb | awk '{print $4}'`) and:

   1. Update the context of your cluster with their direct url, using the external IP address/domain name above:

       ```shell
-      $ echo '{"pachd_address": "grpc://<external-IP-address-or-domain-name>:30650"}' | pachctl config set context "<your-cluster-context-name>" --overwrite
+      echo '{"pachd_address": "grpc://<external-IP-address-or-domain-name>:30650"}' | pachctl config set context "<your-cluster-context-name>" --overwrite
+      pachctl config set active-context "<your-cluster-context-name>"
       ```

   1. Check that your are using the right context: